sapegin/washingcode-book/manuscript/book.md

     )
   }[decision]);

-// And later it's used like this
+// And later it can be used like this
 <Button>
   <ButtonLabel decision={decision.id} />
 </Button>;
 ```

-Now both, the implementation and the usage, are simpler.
+Now both the implementation and the usage are simpler.

 Another realistic and common example is form validation: